pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

 ### API change

+According to K8s [api compatibility](https://github.com/kubernetes/community/blob/master/contributors/devel/api_changes.md#on-compatibility):

+> An API change is considered compatible if it:
+>
+> - adds new functionality that is not required for correct behavior (e.g., does not add a new required field)
+> - does not change existing semantics, including:
+> - the semantic meaning of default values and behavior
+> - interpretation of existing API types, fields, and values
+> - which fields are required and which are not
+> - mutable fields do not become immutable
+> - valid values do not become invalid
+> - explicitly invalid values do not become valid
+>
+> Put another way:
+>
+> - Any API call (e.g. a structure POSTed to a REST endpoint) that succeeded before your change must succeed after your change.
+> - Any API call that does not use your change must behave the same as it did before your change.
+> - Any API call that uses your change must not cause problems (e.g. crash or degrade behavior) when issued against an API servers that do not include your change.
+> - It must be possible to round-trip your change (convert to different API versions and back) with no loss of information.
+> - Existing clients need not be aware of your change in order for them to continue to function as they did previously, even when your change is in use.
+> - It must be possible to rollback to a previous version of API server that does not include your change and have no impact on API objects which do not use your change.
+API objects that use your change will be impacted in case of a rollback.
+> - If your change does not meet these criteria, it is not considered compatible, and may break older clients, or result in newer clients causing undefined behavior.
+Such changes are generally disallowed, though exceptions have been made in extreme cases (e.g. security or obvious bugs).

+So add an extra field to existing may be a better solution.

+For example: change `values.yaml` from figure 1 to figure 2, and change the TidbCluster object from figure 3 to figure 4:

 Users can create multiple statefulsets in `charts/tidb-cluster/values.yaml`, for example: change one tikv(Figure 1) to more tikvs(Figure 2):

 Figure 1: